njokushalom/data-job-analysis/README.md

 ## 🔹 Conclusion

 This project demonstrates how Excel tools like Scenario Manager and Solver can transform decision-making.
-Instead of guessing, we analyze, simulate, and optimize—just like true data analysts.
+Instead of guessing, we analyze, simulate, and optimize - just like true data analysts.

-But this is just the beginning.
+**But this is just the beginning**.

 In the next series, we’ll take this analysis even further - introducing more advanced techniques, deeper insights, and smarter ways to make data-driven decisions in real-world scenarios.